Mzimba South Constituency

-Mzimba West Constituency is a constituency for the National Assembly of Malawi, located in the Mzimba District of Malawi's Northern Region.
+Mzimba South Constituency is a constituency for the National Assembly of Malawi, located in the Mzimba District of Malawi's Northern Region.
 It is one of 12 constituencies in Mzimba District that elects one Member of Parliament by the first past the post system.
 The constituency has 7 wards, all electing councilors for the Mzimba District.
 The constituency is currently represented by Malawi Congress Party MP, Emmanuel Chambulanyina Jere.